Hamad Aquatic Centre

-Hamad Aquatic Centre is a large swimming pool complex in Doha, Qatar.
+Hamad Aquatic Centre is the largest Aquatic Center in the Middle East, located in Doha, Qatar.
 The centre is housed in the Doha Sports City complex along with other buildings dedicated to sports in Qatar including the Qatar Olympic and Sports Museum, the Aspire Tower, Khalifa International Stadium, and a training school called Aspire Academy.
 It is three stories tall and is equipped to host events in swimming, synchronized swimming, and diving.
+The centre is currently operated by Vortex Aquatics.

 Technical features

 A main three-story-tall building contains two diving pools as well as two Olympic-size swimming pools and has a seating capacity of over 2,000.